miguelraz/miguelraz.github.io/blog/dispatch.md

 \dispatch{Yeesh.

 Remember the starting claim for this discussion?
 It felt so long ago... but the gist was that for all the bells and whistles that Julia has, they needed time and effort to figure out some hard problems that other people had come up against (and whose expertise they drew from!).
-Julia is very much the place to park a decision until it gets done right, with oodles of discussions from experts back and forth.
+Julia is the place to park a decision until it gets done right, with oodles of discussions from experts back and forth.
 That's not a linear process, but I can't complain, we're still increasing the `SmileFactor` of all the things that feel like they should work, and do.
+Like [the REPL](https://www.youtube.com/watch?v=EkgCENBFrAY).
 }

 Until next time.
 Toodles. :wave:

+---

-If you want to see more posts like this, consider chucking a buck or two on my [GitHub sponsors](https://github.com/miguelraz), or, you know, hiring me as a grad student.
+If you want to see more posts like this, consider chucking a buck or two on my [GitHub sponsors](https://github.com/miguelraz), or, you know, hire me as a grad student.

+*Note*:
 ----

-*Note*: **Dispatch** was made by copy/pasting the icon from [flaticon.com](https://www.flaticon.com/free-icon/walkie-talkie_1362060?related_id=1362009&origin=search&k=1618671790997) under the terms of their Flaticon License.
+**Dispatch** was made by copy/pasting the icon from [flaticon.com](https://www.flaticon.com/free-icon/walkie-talkie_1362060?related_id=1362009&origin=search&k=1618671790997) under the terms of their Flaticon License.
 It is free for personal and commercial purpse with attribution.
 I changed the colors to match the Julia dot logo colors.
 If you plan to use it for commerical purposes, please donate a non-trivial part of your profits from the **Dispatch** merch to [Doctors without Borders](https://donate.doctorswithoutborders.org/onetime.cfm).
-Thanks.

-**NB**: Thanks a lot to the Julia community for helping with this post, but especially to the Thiebaut Lienart and the Franklin.jl team, Stefan Karpinski for his talk and Lyndon White for his many blog posts diving into these similar materials.
+Thanks a lot to the Julia community for helping with this post, but especially to Thiebaut Lienart and the Franklin.jl team, Stefan Karpinski for his talk and Lyndon White for his many blog posts diving into these similar materials.